7underlines/v-shopware-api-client/README.md

 # V Shopware API client

-This is a pure V module that can be used to communicate with the [Shopware 6 API](https://github.com/shopware/platform).
+This is a pure [V](https://vlang.io) module that can be used to communicate with the [Shopware 6 API](https://github.com/shopware/platform).

 Requires at least shopware 6.4.

 Shopware API credentials can be generated in the shopware backend (Settings->System->Integrations).

 [Shopware 6 API Docs](https://docs.shopware.com/en/shopware-platform-dev-en/api)

+## Features

++ built-in oauth token renewal
++ useful helper functions for file upload and search

+## Why V and not PHP

++ big imports can take several days
++ parallel processing
++ easy to learn
++ errors during compile time

 ## Usage:
 ```shell